mbtrum/mobi3002-AndroidCompose/README.md

-This app covers intro to Compose, Models, ViewModel.
+This app covers intro to Compose, Navigation, Models, ViewModel.